-Certain drugs go beyond aggravating acne but actually cause acne in skins which otherwise would not be vulnerable.
+Certain drugs go beyond aggravating acne and actually cause acne in skins which, otherwise, would not be vulnerable.

 - Marijuana - aggravates acne because it lowers testosterone levels then raises these levels producing an imbalance in hormones.

 - Bromides – in cold and flu medications can aggravate acne

 - Steroids -Topical or oral cortiscosteroids (like Prednisone) are often used to treat asthma and other chronic lung diseases.
 Like cortisol, a natural steroid produced by the body during times of intense stress, corticosteroids can stimulate sebum production and lead to blemishes.
 Dexamethasone, prednisolone, betamethasone, cortisone, hydrocortisone, and triamcinolone], and anabolic steroids [danocrine (Danazol) and stanozolol (Stomba)] corticosteroids [prednisone, methylprednisone can cause acne.

 - Anticonvulsants -(like Dilantin) are prescribed for the treatment of epilepsy and other kinds of seizures.
 Most medications in this family list acne as a common side effect.

 - Lithium Carbonate – used to treat Bipolar Disorder

 - Thyroid preparations – Some thyroid medications (such as Thiourea and Thioracil) are known to trigger acne.
 These preparations are used to stimulate the thyroid gland in patients with low thyroid function.

 - INH (Isoniazid) – used to treat tuberculosis (TB).

 - Immuran – used to suppress the immune system in patients awaiting an organ transplant.